bjin/mpv-prescalers/README.md

 For `nnedi3` prescaler, `neurons` and `window` settings are indicated in the filename.

-For `ravu` prescaler, `radius` settings are indicated in the filename.
+For `ravu` prescaler, `radius` setting is indicated in the filename.

 `ravu-*-chroma-{center,left}` are implementations of `ravu`, that will use downscaled luma plane to calculate gradient and guide chroma planes